pepstock-org/Charba-Wiki/docs/Plugins.md

 }
 ```

- * Inject the javascript resource into you main page or before using the plugin:
+ * Inject the javascript resource in your main page or before using the plugin:

 ```java
 // create an injectable resource by text resource of plugin